-- a.
-Has the potential or effect of involving the employee, their co-workers, or the county in any kind of dispute or conflict with other employees or third parties; - b.
-Interferes with the work of any employee; - c.
-Creates a harassing demeaning, or hostile working environment for any employee; - d.
-Disrupts the smooth and orderly flow of work within the office, or the delivery of services to the county's clients or customers; - e.
-Harms the goodwill and reputation of the county and/or employees among its constituents or in the community at large;
+Has the potential or effect of involving the employee, their co-workers, or the county in any kind of dispute or conflict with other employees or third parties;

-f.
+- 1. Interferes with the work of any employee; - 2.
+Creates a harassing demeaning, or hostile working environment for any employee; - 3.
+Disrupts the smooth and orderly flow of work within the office, or the delivery of services to the county's clients or customers; - 4.
+Harms the goodwill and reputation of the county and/or employees among its constituents or in the community at large; - 5.
 Tends to place in doubt the reliability, trustworthiness, or sound judgment of the person who is the subject of the information;